AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 99.41(epoch 10th), 99.40(epoch 13th)

 Analysis:
-StepLR hasnt improved the model any further with it hitting the taregt accuracy only 2 times as opposed to 3 times in the step 3.
+StepLR hasnt improved the model any further with it hitting the taregt accuracy only 2 times as opposed to 3 times in step 3.
 The Train and Test accuracy gap is still narrow in the last few epochs.
+Hence StepLR didnt help much to further improve the model performance.